cocampo0915/Alitr/README.md

 The main data entity of this web application is the "Job_application" model.
 Secondary is the "User" model, which has a One-to-Many relationship with "Job_application".
+The third "Status" model, which "Job_application" has a One-to-Many relationship.
+The "User" model was also extended with a "Profile" model, which it has a One-to-One relationship with.
+A separate "Photo" model was also made to handle uploading of profile pictures, and has a One-to-Many relationship with "Profile".
-The third "Status" model, which "Job_application" has a One-to-Many relationship with as well as the "Attachment" model.
+"Skill" is the last model, which has a One-to-Many relationship with "User", and is displayed as part of the user profile.